Mentors

 “Not good enough.”

 Jay looked into Mama’s eyes and spoke slowly, hoping that she would hear some truth in his words.
-“Tell your Mama that I will come back.
-I won’t break my promise.”
+“Tell your Mama that I will come back.”

 Mama laughed and planted a big red kiss on Jay’s forehead and ruffled his hair wildly about.
-It shocked him - it was the same way his Mum said goodbye to him, minus the brilliant lipstick.
-“You are full of shit,” she said clearly in his ear, in English.
-“But I will always miss my sweet, lost, and lonely, Anglo-boy.
-Au revoir Jay.”
-She released him and turned quickly away.
+It shocked him - it was the same way his Mum always said goodbye to him, minus the brilliant lipstick.
+“Bullshit,” she said clearly in his ear, in English.
+“But I will always miss you, my Anglo boy.”
+She released him and turned away, walked back to her cottage stoop.

 The Valiant made it to Franklin’s house, stopped long enough to drop Jay and his load off and disappeared around the corner at the end of the block.
 Jay thought he caught a wave coming from inside the car as it pulled away, but he wasn’t sure.

-“Thanks, Pierre,” Jay said to the now-empty street.
+“Thanks, Frenchy Pierre,” Jay said to the now-empty street.

 A tall, exhausted looking lady opened the door and looked at him, first with disinterest, then with suspicion.
 “Is your name Jay?” she eventually asked.